oracle-livelabs/adb/dedicated/atp-data-pump-migration/atp-data-pump-migration.md

     </copy>
     ```

-- You will also need to download your target database wallet file so impdp can make a secure connection to your target database.
+- Download and transfer the target database wallet to the developer client.
+If you have not already done this, complete [Task 2: Download and transfer DB wallet to client machine](https://livelabs.oracle.com/cdn/adb/dedicated/workshop/developers-and-db-users/index.html?lab=adb-configure-dev-client#Task2:DownloadandtransferDBwallettoclientmachine).

-- Besides, ensure TNS_ADMIN environment variable points to the location where you downloaded and unzipped your wallet.
-For example, in this case we created a folder wallet under /home/opc, download *and unzip* the wallet in there.
+- Set the `TNS_ADMIN` environment variable to the directory where you unzipped the wallet.
+The following example uses `/home/opc/wallet`.

     ```
     <copy>